Tutrox/redirect-server/README.md

 ### (Server-side) cache

-redirect-server uses a cache that will reset when the server restarts.
-In case that you want to clear the case for **one** path, you have to do this:
+`redirect-server` uses a cache that will reset when the server restarts.
+In the case that you want to clear the case for **one** path without restarting the server, you have to do this:

 - Sign a JSON Web Token using the secret in `RS_SECRET` (**security**: make sure that the JWT expires in a short time)
 - Send a **`DELETE`** request to `http://your-redirect-server.com/rs/cache/<PATH>`
   - Use this header: `Authorization: Bearer <YOUR JSON WEB TOKEN>`

-If we want to reset the cache for the example redirect that we created earlier we send a `DELETE` request to `http://your-redirect-server.com/rs/cache/example` with the header `Authorization: Bearer jU5tANex4mplEt0ken`.
+So if we want to reset the cache for the example redirect that we created earlier we send a `DELETE` request to `http://your-redirect-server.com/rs/cache/example` with the header `Authorization: Bearer jU5tANex4mplEt0ken`.

 #### When should the cache be emptied?

-The primary reason is if you have **updated** and redirect in the database. redirect-server will not notice this if the redirect is in the internal cache.
+The primary reason is if you have **updated** an redirect in the database. `redirect-server` will not notice this if the redirect is in the internal cache.